jjjj473/ggggg/README.md

 - Basic developer tools enabled (open with F12)
 - Minimal interface with an address bar
 - Custom error pages when URLs fail to load or are invalid
+- Shared CSS and JavaScript on internal pages provide a dark theme toggle

 ## Building
 Ensure the required dependencies are installed on your Arch system: